 Brochure Templates and Folds

 Brochures and flyers provide a proven way to showcase your products and services.
 With the right layout and fold, a simple piece of paper can transform into an interactive customer experience.
 Whether for a mailing piece, tradeshow materials or a sell sheet, brochures can tell the story of your business and your brand.
-Folding options can compliment the design aesthetics and boost your results.
+Folding options can complement the design aesthetics and boost your results.

 Click below to download this template.

-Brochures: How to Fold it Right, Every Time
+Sizes for Different Brochure Folds: How to Fold it Right, Every Time

 Designing artwork to use folds correctly can be a mathematical challenge without the right tools.
-Printing For Less is here to save the day!
+Printing for Less is here to save the day!
 Use the following brochure templates to ensure your brochure folds and measurements are accurate.
 By taking folds into consideration up front, you can plan the content of your piece for the best impact.

 Let’s take a look at some of the most established and frequently used folds: